 10. Conservation Easements.

 A conservation easement allows a person with valuable farm or timber land to place restrictions on the use of the land that reduces the value of the land.
 Conservation easements can provide valuable income tax deductions, property tax relief and gift and estate tax reductions.
-A person creates a conservation easement by giving a valuable right (i.e., the right to subdivide the property) to the government or a public charity such as the Whatcom Land Trust.
+A person creates a conservation easement by giving a valuable right (i.e., the right to subdivide the property) to the government or a public charity such as the Whatcom Land Trust or San Juan Preservation Trust.

 The property must meet two requirements: